-TIP: To screen print a graph and save it as a picture, press Print Screen on the keyboard and then paste into MS Paint or other graphics program.
-Select the desired graph with the selection tool and copy it to a new MS Paint, then save the file as the desired name.

-Graphs Tools Windows Help Disconnect ONLINE Control Signals Graph ON/OFF status of the system control signals (demands).
-Output Signals Graph ON/OFF status of digital outputs.
-Operation Mode Graph ON/OFF status of heating and cooling modes.
-EEV Position / Superheat Graph EEV position and resulting superheat.
-Vapor Line Temperature Graph Suction temperature.
-Refrigeration Pressure and Temperature Graphs Suction and discharge pressures & temperatures.
-Outdoor Temperature Graph Outdoor temperature (accessory) vs. suction pressure.
-Water Lines Graph 2 tabs: one for indoor IN/OUT/Delta T, and one for outdoor IN/OUT/Delta T. Discharge Pressure Vs Hot Tank Graph Discharge pressure vs. hot tank temperature.
-Analog Input Graphs All analog input channels (0-10VDC or 4-20mA).
+ALS O POLLING GRAPH REFRESH 10 secs DATALOG RATE 2 mins CLEAR ALL GRAPHS CLEAR ALL GRAPHS CLEAR ALL Cabinet: 27.7°C TIP: To screen print a graph and save it as a picture, press Print Screen on the keyboard and then paste into MS Paint or other graphics program.
+Select the desired graph with the selec- tion tool and copy it to a new MS Paint, then save the file as the desired name.
+Graphs Tools Windows Help Disconr Control Signals Graph ON/OFF status of the system control signals (demands) Operation Mode Graph ON/OFF status of heating and cooling modes Input Signals Graph ON/OFF status of digital inputs Output Signals Graph ON/OFF status of digital outputs EEV Position / Superheat Graph EEV position and resulting superheat Vapor Line Temperature Graph Suction temperature Refrigeration Pressure and Temperature Graphs Suction and discharge pressures, evaporating and condensing temperatures Water Lines Graph Outdoor & Indoor IN/OUT temperatures and delta T Discharge Pressure Vs Hot Tank Graph Refrigerant discharge pressure and hot loop temperature Analog Input Graphs All analog input channels (0-10VDC or 4-20mA).
 PWM Channels Graph All PWM / 0-10VDC output channels and one PWM / 0-10VDC input channel.
 Input Power Graph For future use.
-BACnet Timeout Graph For troubleshooting synchronization with 3rd party BACnet controllers
+BACnet Timeout Graph For troubleshooting synchronization with 3rd party BACnet controllers.
+Leak Detector Graph LFL and cabinet temperature (cabinet temperature may read higher than actual)